 It's the sort of studied grace that must have served him well when he was the CEO of BP from 1995 to 2007, having to navigate the queries about his personal life and the persistent nagging of coworkers' matchmaking wives.
 Browne's met with world leaders—yes, even Putin—to discuss oil, the economy, and the balance of power to forge business partnerships.
 And he did it all while keeping his sexuality secret.
 That is until it exploded in the British tabloids and he decided to resign from his position in apparent disgrace in 2007.

-In his new book out this summer, The Glass Closet: Why Coming Out is Good Business, he reveals embarrassing details about that episode with candor, as well as pulling us into other difficult decisions that help illustrate the struggles that gay men and women continue to face in corporate environments.
+In his book, The Glass Closet: Why Coming Out is Good Business, he reveals embarrassing details about that episode with candor, as well as pulling us into other difficult decisions that help illustrate the struggles that gay men and women continue to face in corporate environments.
 His personal stories are woven together with the many anecdotes and narratives he's collected from men and women in coastal urban meccas, as well as places like Cleveland, Detroit, or Dallas—the cities where the company places you for ultimate corporate gain regardless of personal hardship.

-I met Browne in a place where powerful people feel at home, the lobby of the Four Seasons hotel in Midtown Manhattan.
-He was staying there with his younger partner (who he calls his best editor), last month to discuss the need for openly gay business leaders, how his life has changed over the past couple of decades, and what he hopes the book will mean to people toiling, many of them still closeted, in multinationals around the globe.
+I met Browne this summer in a place where powerful people feel at home, the lobby of the Four Seasons hotel in Midtown Manhattan.
+He was staying there with his younger partner (who he calls his best editor) to discuss the need for openly gay business leaders, how his life has changed over the past couple of decades, and what he hopes the book will mean to people toiling, many of them still closeted, in multinationals around the globe.

 Unlike the brash Bloombergs and crass Murdochs who bully their way through meetings, exhausted by too much probing into motivations and mistakes, Browne seems contemplative and at peace, like someone better suited to a university classroom rather than a global oil giant's boardroom.
 Or maybe that's just the impression his proper British accent and warm, twinkling smile radiates as he slowly sips his mint tea.